rrobinett/wsprdaemon/README.md

-# wsprdaemon (WD) 3.0.2.5
+# wsprdaemon (WD) 3.0.3

-I have just merged in the WD 3.0 code into the master, so 3.0 is now the default.
+I have just finished beta tests of the WD 3.0 master which is now running on almost all top spotting sites.
+So I would like to encourage all WD users to upgrade using  the proceedure desribed below.
 It is a major upgrade from 2.10, but is backwards compatible with 2.10 wsprdaemon.conf files.
 For more information and help goto:  https://groups.io/g/wsprdaemon

 For existing WD 2.10 users: